auser1337/bloon/README.md

 # bloon
-A *very* basic IOCTL driver for memory reads.
+A *very* basic IOCTL driver to read user-mode memory.